ashgw/whisper/README.md

 4. Wait for transcription
 5. The text will be automatically copied to your clipboard!

-or you can setup a keyboard shortcut to run this command, for me I do `alt+p`
+Or you can set up a keyboard shortcut to run this command.
+I personally use `alt+w`.

 ## How It Works